Q. Why did my library privileges expire?

 Library privileges expire every two years.
 To renew, you need to verify your name and address the next time you visit the library.

-Library card holders will be asked to verify their name and address by showing:
+If contact information has changed, library card holders will be asked to verify their name and address by showing:

 A California Driver's License,